"Treat people as if they were what they ought to be and you help them to become what they are capable of being." - Johann Wolfgang Goethe

 My tendency to be a bit blunt and straightforward ends up hurting them.
 And frankly maybe they need to be hurt sometimes.
 I'm not socking anyone in the nose, but maybe having someone tell you the truth is painful, especially when you don't want to hear it.
 I know it has been for me in the past.
 But I can't help but feel that if only they could hear what I'm saying, do something different, their lives might be easier and brighter.
 I've been told that my expectations of other people are too high, I don't understand what they are going through, and no one has a perfect life.
 And all of these things are probably true.
 More importantly even if my opinion and advice is right, I can't do anything to change people.
 I need to type that again so I hear myself, I can't do anything to change people.
 They can only do it for themselves.

 I have my own struggles, my life's not perfect, my choices aren't always stellar.
 And this is one of those struggles, and I'm guessing some of my readers' struggle as well.
 How to be a loving friend, daughter, sister, cousin of someone with an addiction or mental illness and not be enabling, not holding your tongue when something needs to be said, but also not being the boring, preachy, holier than thou lecturer.
 I don't know how to do this yet.
 I'm trying though, really I am.

 I can't be summed up in 1200 characters, but feel free to judge me by my pop culture likes and dislikes and my overuse of the glorious exclamation point.
-Nonprofit fund development and database creation go to girl, former social worker, writer, jewelry maker, cooker and baker, book nerd and mango eater.
+Nonprofit fund development and database creation go to girl, world traveler, former social worker, writer, jewelry maker, cooker and baker, book nerd and mango eater.